 Although we can't change the addictive design of social media apps, we can make it possible for you to enjoy the digital space without the need to take your screen (phone) out, by transferring some of the typical digital experience to audio interface.

 Sentien Audio sits comfortably on your cheekbones and conducts sound directly to your inner ear.
 It leaves your outer ear open, allowing you to hear your surroundings.
 It's always accessible and has the functionality you need to fit your daily needs.

-You can connect to your AI assistant during your morning run, customize which notifications you receive and when, make a truly hands-free calls, listen to music or a podcast during your commute, and more.
+You can connect to your AI assistant during your morning run, customize which notifications you receive and when, make a truly hands-free call, listen to music or a podcast during your commute, and more.